 What is SFTP?

-SFTP is a network protocol that provides secure and reliable file access, file transfer, and file management functionality.
-Cerberus FTP Server 4.0 and higher supports the SSH2 File Transfer Protocol, also known as SFTP.
-Features of the protocol include resuming interrupted file transfers, directory listings, getting and setting file attributes, and remote file removal.
+The SSH2 File Transfer Protocol (SFTP), supported by Cerberus FTP Server Professional and higher, is a network protocol that provides secure and reliable file access, file transfer, and file management functionality.
+Features of the SFTP protocol include resuming interrupted file transfers, directory listings, getting and setting file attributes, and remote file removal.

 There are currently 6 different versions of the SFTP protocol, with versions 3 – 6 being in common use by modern SFTP clients.
 Cerberus supports SFTP version 3,4,5 and 6 clients.